You are currently viewing What to Wear on a Field Trip in Italy as a Female Engineer

 Another weather aspect is rain.
 In the example Naples, July and August have on average about 4 days with rain and the average monthly total is 1 inch (25 mm).
 Thus, a light trench coat is a good idea.
 I have one from Burberry Brit London that is packable into a 4 inch by 6 inch 1 inch flat zipper bag.
 This means it even fits into a work bag.

-Business casual outfit with Orvis linen blazer, Orvis Italian denim bootcut jeans, Kieselstein Cord belt, statement buckle, Orvis button-down shirt, Prada bag, pendant necklace (all own), wooden sport watch, c/o Jord, and pearl studs c/o Wendy Mignot
+Orvis linen blazer, Orvis Italian denim bootcut jeans, Kieselstein Cord belt, statement buckle, Orvis button-down shirt, Prada bag, pendant necklace (all own), wooden sport watch, c/o Jord, and pearl studs c/o Wendy Mignot.

 The average sunshine is 10 hours per day in these months.
 Sea temperature is about 79F (26oC).
 Thus, sunscreen and sunglasses are a must.
 If a weekend is included, a foldable hat, and swimsuit are good ideas when you are a beach girl.

-Together these findings mean that clothes made of cotton, wickable UV protection fabrics or linen will provide good comfort.
-However, the latter wrinkles like crazy.
+Together these findings mean that clothes made of cotton, wickable UV-protection fabrics or linen will provide good comfort.
+However, linen wrinkles easily.

 Italians are famous for being very fashion-conscious.